wwhtrbbtt/InstaPy/README.md

-# InstaPy
+# PyLoad
 A small python script, that lets you download the last 12 pictures from someones instagram + the profile picture.
+You can also download videos from most big streaming sites.
+You can find a list [here](https://ytdl-org.github.io/youtube-dl/supportedsites.html)
-You dont even need an ApiKey, or an account.
-It also auto-manages proxies.
+You dont even need an ApiKey, or an account anywhere.

 ## How to use:
 You need the newest python, download it [here](https://www.python.org/downloads/release/python-382/ "The best search engine for privacy").